Easy Angel Crafts: Felt Circles Angel

 Easy Angel Crafts: Felt Circles Angel Materials and Tools:

-- Two pieces of craft felt (rough size: 9 inches by 12 inches) in pale blue and white or the colors of
+Craft felt - two pieces (rough size: 9 inches by 12 inches) in pale blue and white or the colors of your choice

 The Steps for How to Make the Easy Angel Crafts: Felt Circles Angel: